 What a very cold night!
 The size of that icicle!
 Short walk around the waters edge to Lomond Retail Park where there’s also a Sea Life aquarium, fresh bright & sunny morning, we could see for miles northwards up Loch Lomond, enjoyed the stroll, back for a snack and hot drinks before leaving.

 Heading home now in one journey and our ETA is 5pm.

-We have thoroughly enjoyed Scotland, outstanding beauty and scenery, warm welcome from the local folks, good easy roads make for relaxing driving, no problems with wild camping, good place to practise before heading in to Europe and there are plenty of campsites as well if you chose.
+We have thoroughly enjoyed Scotland, outstanding beauty and scenery, warm welcome from the local folks, good easy roads make for relaxing driving, no problems with wild camping, good place to practice before heading in to Europe and there are plenty of campsites as well if you chose.

 We will be back, possibly to do the NC500, I have ridden this route on a motorcycle a few years ago before it was known as the NC500, so I have a good idea of what to expect.

-This is probably the last of our shakedown trips before we rent our house.
+This is probably the last of our shakedown trips before we rent our house out.
 We have learnt how to live efficiently in the van, what works well, what doesn’t, how long before we need more water or to empty the tanks, made enhancements with better organisation, a few small tweaks here and there, additional equipment installed like 12v aux points.

 We are ready for our next trip, please follow us as we travel along gently in Pogo.

 Dave & Cathy